landhb/HideProcess/README.md

 make 32bit
 ```

-And a 64-bit Windows executables with:
+And a 64-bit Windows executable with:

 ```
 make 64bit